AnimaEsport/terraform/README.md

 # Terraform

-Create the hosting infrastructure in AWS for Anime eSport.
+Create the hosting infrastructure in AWS for Anima eSport.

 ![Infrastructure Diagram][diagram]

-## Planing
+## Planning

 Before applying the infrastructure model, you should review the change: